 It is our philosophy that the human resource has the most impact on the teaching and learning of our students, therefore every available financial resource is allocated to this area.
 Additional teachers are allocated to each year level to enable targeted intervention for all students, particularly those requiring enrichment and additional support in literacy and numeracy.

 Our carefully balanced staffing comprises Teaching Staff, Education Support Officers, Administrative Staff, Outside School Hours Care Staff, a Library Technician, IT Technicians, Canteen Manager, Teacher Assistants, Wellbeing Officer and a School First Aid Officer.
-See Staff Directory.
+See Our Staff.

 We have an excellent team of dedicated and experienced teachers who individually and collectively offer a variety of talents and additional qualifications to complement the school’s diverse program.
 Our teachers are committed to team planning, support, continuous professional development and pursuit of a high standard of professionalism.
 Teachers are further involved in the planning and execution of Extra-curricular Activities, School Concerts, Carols Night, charity events and other cultural experiences.